chrisguindon/react-eclipsefdn-members/README.md

 #### Environment Variables

-To use our docker-compose.yml file, create a .env file in the root of this project and insert your key/value pairs in the following format of KEY=VALUE:
+To use our `docker-compose.yml` file, create a `.env` file in the root of this project and insert your key/value pairs in the following format of KEY=VALUE.
+You must make sure to update the value of each variable:

 ```sh
 REM_KEYCLOAK_USER=user_sample